johnnybcs/MedicalDiagnosisSystem/README.md

 \
 <B>Notes:</B>
 - The Doctor AI emulates the thinking of a doctor.
-He comes up with a list of most probable diagnoses based on the patient's reported symptoms.
+He comes up with a list of the most probable diagnoses based on the patient's reported symptoms.
 Then he asks a series of questions to narrow down the diagnosis.
 - At the moment, the Doctor AI can only diagnose the 6 most common causes of coughs in adults.
 His knowledge base can be infinitely expanded in the future.
 - The accuracy of the diagnosis is limited by the lack of a physical exam, laboratory testing, and diagnostic imaging.